 The CEO of Europe's largest insurer by gross premiums and market capitalization has called for more aid for Greece and a plan to help the country's growth, according to German media reports.

-The dollar gets crushed on a weak jobs report.
-A look at the currency trade, with CNBC's Melissa Lee and the Money in Motion traders.
-Also, cold cash and hot commodities.
-And is now the time to sell gold, with Dennis Gartman, The Gartman Letter.
+Greece creeps closer to default.
+Is there a currency trade behind the country's woes, with CNBC's Melissa Lee and the Money In Motion traders.
+Also, cold cash and hot commodities--using currencies to play the recent pullback in commodities, with Dennis Gartman, The Gartman Letter.

 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.

 The world's biggest banks are likely to be hit by capital surcharges that increase progressively based on a lender's size, how connected it is to other banks and how easily it could be replaced in a crisis, global regulators have told the Financial Times.